BSI-Business-Systems-Integration-AG/anagnostes/README.md

 ***Screenshot of Anagnostes:***
 *The fourth digit was recognized as 6 with a low confidence (the output of the neural network for this digit was: 0: 0.392, 1: 0.000, 2: 0.000, 3: 0.000, 4: 0.004, 5: 0.000, 6: 0.602, 7: 0.000, 8: 0.001, 9: 0.000)*

-## Test Data

-To collect the [test data](https://github.com/kensanata/numbers), we asked 21 people – mostly Swiss residents – to hand copy a page of 600 machine printed digits.

-The hand written pages where then scanned and cut into one image per digit.
-These images are stored in a folder structure so that information about the digit and the author (age rounded to the nearest decade, country of origin, gender) are available.

-The images of 19 people were used to train the neural network and the images of two people were used as test set.

-The [test data project](https://github.com/kensanata/numbers) is open for everyone to consume and contribute.
-Ideally we can substantially increase the sitze of the database with data from writers across Europe and other parts of the world.
-Feel free to join!

 ## Image Processing

 Before the images are fed to the neural network we transform the images into the same format as used in the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).